smartcontractkit/gha-org-workflows/README.md

 Uses [patrickhuie19/codeowners-validator](https://github.com/patrickhuie19/codeowners-validator/) action.
 * Validates the contents of a CODEOWNERS file when it is modified.
 Enforces certain criteria to ensure healthy CODEOWNERS.

+### CODEOWNERS Enforcement

+Enforces that every repository has a CODEOWNERS file.

 ## Help